StanfordLegion/resilience/DESIGN.md

-# What Do Need To Interpose On?
+# What APIs To Interpose On?

   * Runtime methods
   * Data structures where we care about lifetimes or escaped data (Future, FutureMap)